bblack16/cli_chef/README.md

   # There are multiple ways to populate a Cookbook with Ingredients.
   # The next section discusses these methods.
   def setup_ingredients
+    # Manually construct and Ingredient and add it to the Cabinet
     @cabinet.add_ingredient( BBLib::CliChef::Ingredient.new(:extract, flag:'e'))

-    # OR add using TSV
+    # OR add using TSV loader
     tsv = %"name	description	flag	default	allowed_values	aliases	spacer	encapsulator add	Adds files to archive.	a	nil	nil	a extract	Extracts files from an archive to the current directory or to the output directory.	e	nil	nil	e